ddcroft73/email-service/readme.md

 5. The email is sent FIFO.

 There is error handling (still beefing it up), and the Celery part is still WIP..
 Its all WIP.

+#### TODO:
+1. Implement Celery.
+As the app is now, it will handle one request per second and send the emails without a problem.
+That's probably more than I'm going to need forawhile... ha.. lol.
+But I want to go ahead and add it because I'm learning it and the reast of my app will rely heavily on Periodic Tasks.
+2. Build the Info Web Page.
+3. Make sure the error handling is up to snuff.
+As is I really only know about `try: except:`.
+4. Look into Docker... yeh... do I still need a venv?
+I'm not even sure.
+5. Make the tests hard core.
+I currently only have one that fires requests at the endpoint.